Welcome and thanks for visiting my profile!

 The LoveJOYoga Therapy (LJYT) Method emphasizes the importance of correct alignment based on Iyengar methods and integrates mind, body and spirit using mindfulness, meditation, visualization and the mind-body connection.
 I offer a personalized program to promote healing on all levels, getting to the root cause of issues and not just treating symptoms.
 Better care for better living.

-Private sessions available in Bay Harbor Islands or in the comfort of your home.
+Private sessions in the comfort of your home; I come to you.

 For helpful yoga therapy and wellbeing tips plus inspirational stories and life lessons that have helped my clients and me, you can subscribe to my YouTube channel "LoveJOYoga Therapy with Michelle":